 Sonja Ciotti’s poetry career started in 1993 when a poem about a sunset she wrote as a fourth grader from rural Illinois was chosen as an official selection for a youth poetry anthology.
 Indeed, a poet was born.
 It wasn’t until she was much older and wiser (so probably in sixth grade) that she realized the work of every one of her fourth grade classmates who wrote a poem had been included in the anthology as well.
 Too late.
 The fourth grade spark ignited a lifelong love for reading and writing poetry.

-In her undergraduate studies, Sonja minored in English and earned a Bachelor of Arts in Psychology.
+In her undergraduate studies, Sonja minored in English and double majored, earning a Bachelor of Arts in Psychology and a Bachelor of Science in Geology.
 She continued on to earn her Master of Science degree in Marketing and has worked on branding and commercial writing projects for Fortune 500 companies.
 But in the quiet moments, Sonja can be found jotting down her poignant and humorous life observations, patching them together in the most beautiful artistic medium – the written word.

 A One-Star Night